WHAT IS RABBIT HAEMORRHAGIC DISEASE?

 There were no distinct clinical presentations, so postmortems were conducted on carcasses of the affected ones

 - Number of death recorded: 10 (4 nursing does,5 kits, 1 buck),

 - Hepatitis and hepatic necrosis

 |DAY OF VISIT||NUMBER OF DEATH RECORDED||NUMBER OF KITS||NUMBER OF DOES/BUCK|

-Post mortem findings were consistent with rabbit haemorrhagic disease and Liver samples sent to the laboratory confirmed Rabbit haemorrhagic disease.
+Post mortem findings were consistent with rabbit hemorrhagic disease and Liver samples were sent to the laboratory-confirmed Rabbit hemorrhagic disease.

-Management of the rabbit haemorrhagic disease was done but that did not stop the infection although it reduced the rate of death.
-Farm was advised to euthanize , disinfect properly, institute proper biosecurity, vaccinate against the rabbit haemorrhagic disease and practice all in all out system of management.
+Management of the rabbit hemorrhagic disease was done but that did not stop the infection although it reduced the rate of death.
+The farm was advised to euthanize, disinfect properly, institute proper biosecurity, vaccinate against the rabbit hemorrhagic disease, and practice an all-out system of management.